 - Unfavorable scarring

 - Poor wound healing

 How long will my facelift results last?

-Facelift results are very long lasting; however, this procedure does not halt the aging process.
-For the best results, patients should practice a healthy skin care regimen and diet and keep the skin protected from the sun.
+Facelift results are long lasting; however, this procedure does not halt the aging process.
+For the best results, patients should practice a healthy skin care regimen and diet and protect their skin from the sun.